Painted Nettle (Coleus blumei) Indoor Care, Propagation, Common Problems & Remedies

 Low light: Place the plant in a brighter spot where it will receive bright light or instal grow lights if the natural lighting is not adequate.

-Cold drafts: Keep the plant away from cold drafts like windy doors, drafts windows, AC units among others to maintain a warmth of 15-260C.
+Drafts: Keep the plant away from sources of drafts like windy doors, drafts windows, AC units, hot air vents, stoves, radiators among others to maintain a warmth of 15-260C.

 Pests